One-of-a-kind gently used rug, handwoven and handknotted by Beni Ourain tribes in the Middle Atlas mountains of Morocco

 Vintage, handwoven rugs from Turkey and Morocco, selected for their color and design and preserved as-is.

 - One-of-a-kind gently used rug — only one in stock!

 - 100% wool

-- Color palette: bone beige, graphite gray, charcoal
+- Color palette: warm vanilla beige, taupe, ash brown gray, walnut brown

 - These rugs are prized for their expressive design and construction.
 Their freeform edges meander and wiggle, unbound by constrictions of mass production.